Ahmed-Sehili/Ahmed-Sehili/README.md

-# Hi there 👋, I'm Broomie
+# Hi there 👋, I'm Ahmed

 I'm a passionate **Software Engineer** with a focus on **Web & Mobile Development**, **AI**, and **Open Source**.
 I'm currently studying at **ESTIN** and working on a variety of projects, from **software development** to **machine learning**.
 I love to explore new technologies and improve my skills.